What are the cheapest electric cars?

 |$49,900

 The most affordable electric car is the Nissan LEAF, with a base price of $27,400.
 With a range of 149 miles in its base model, its range improves on upper trims including 215 miles in the LEAF Plus trim and 226 miles of range in the S Plus trim.
-The compact hatchback is in the middle of the pack for range, but provides more than enough battery life for the daily commute.
-The second-most affordable is the MINI Hardtop 2 Door, which has the lowest range of the vehicles on the list, and it is also the smallest in size to make it ideal for city driving.
+The compact hatchback is in the middle of the pack for range but provides more than enough battery life for the daily commute.
+The second most affordable is the MINI Hardtop 2 Door, which has the lowest range of the vehicles on the list, and it is also the smallest in size making it ideal for city driving.

 A pair of electric Chevy models earn the third and fourth spots, the Chevrolet Bolt hatchback, and its new-for-2022 crossover version the Chevrolet Bolt EUV.
 Both the Chevy Bolt hatchback and the Bolt EUV earn respectable range and are praised for their driving dynamics and affordability.
 The Bolt offers DC fast charging capability and offers infotainment features including a 10.2-inch touch screen, Apple CarPlay, and Android Auto.